 - Once the eggs are done, immediately place them under cold water for about 2-3 minutes until the eggs are cooled.

 OK now that you know how to boil the eggs.
 Let me tell you how to peel them perfectly.

-Placing the eggs in cold water is vital.
-It makes this step SO much easier so please don’t forget this step.
-If you don’t do this the eggs will be more difficult to peel and the membrane of the egg will likely rip leaving you with slightly ripped eggs.
+Placing the eggs in cold water or an ice bath is the best way to ensure smooth peeling.
+If you don’t do this the eggs will be more difficult to peel and the membrane of the egg will likely rip leaving you with slightly ripped or cracked eggs.